 Core Skills and abilities: You will acquire core competencies in individualised support, person-centred behaviour supports and service responses, empowerment of people with disabilities, community participation, and social inclusion.
 You will also acquire competencies in ongoing skill development, people with disabilities with complex needs, cultural diversity, legal and ethical requirements, safe work procedures, and knowledge of healthy body systems.

-Specialisations: Through the elective units offered in the course, you can focus on topics like communication, including augmentative and alternative communication, and an autism spectrum disorder.
+Specialisations: Through the elective units offered in the course, you can focus on topics like communication, including augmentative and alternative communication, and autism spectrum disorder.

 - Develop the fundamental knowledge and understanding required to work effectively with people with disabilities.

 - When working for a Disability Care Provider, you will gain experience in providing day-to-day, hands-on support and care to clients.

 - Carry out activities to maintain personal care and other daily living activities for people with disabilities

 - Carry out activities in accordance with an individualised plan or an NDIS Care Plan.